Business professionals shaking hands, securing a corporate sponsor for a nonprofit.

 Your next sponsor could be a connection you already have.
 Before you start your search from scratch, look at the network you’ve already built.
 Your board members, dedicated volunteers, and key donors often have professional connections that can open doors.
 Ask them for introductions to companies they believe in, as a warm introduction is always more effective than a cold email.
 You can also use professional networking sites like LinkedIn to see who in your circle is connected to your target companies.
 These existing relationships are your strongest asset for building new and meaningful corporate partnerships.

-Look to Your Local Community
+Explore Sponsorships in Your Local Community

 Your greatest champions are often right in your own backyard.
 Local businesses have a vested interest in the well-being of the community you both serve.
 From the neighborhood bike shop to the family-run café down the street, these companies are deeply embedded in the local fabric.
 Partnering with them feels authentic and creates a visible impact that resonates with residents.
 At Bike to the Beach, we team up with businesses of all sizes that are committed to making a difference right where they live and work.
 You can see how these local partnerships create a powerful ripple effect when you become a sponsor and join the movement.

-How to Prepare for Your Outreach
+How to Prepare Your Sponsorship Pitch

 Before you send a single email, a little prep work goes a long way.
 A thoughtful approach shows potential sponsors that you’re organized and serious about creating a mutually beneficial partnership.
 Taking time to define your needs, package your offerings, and clarify your value will make your outreach more confident and effective.

-Define Your Goals and Funding Needs
+Clarify Your Goals and Funding Requirements

 First, get clear on what you’re asking for.
 While financial support is often the primary goal, a great partnership can offer so much more.
 Think about what your nonprofit truly needs to advance its mission.
 Do you need volunteers for an event, in-kind donations like equipment, or media exposure to raise awareness?
 Defining your goals beyond just a dollar amount helps you identify a wider range of potential partners and shows them you’ve thought strategically about how they can contribute.
 This clarity will guide every conversation you have.

-Build Your Sponsorship Packages
+Create Compelling Sponsorship Packages

 Once you know what you need, make it easy for companies to support you.
 Create clear, tiered sponsorship packages that outline exactly what a partner receives at different levels.
 For example, a Gold Tier sponsor might get their logo on event t-shirts, while a Platinum Tier sponsor gets that plus a speaking opportunity.
 Create a dedicated sponsorship page on your website detailing these levels and benefits.
 This transparency helps companies quickly see how they can get involved and what the value is for them.
 Setting a total sponsorship fundraising target can also help you structure your packages to meet your financial goals.